 Veganuary isn’t just about individual change—it’s about spreading the vegan message.
 It’s been said countless times before, but the best way to introduce omnivores to veganism is to entice them with vegan sweets.
 Bake cookies or simply swing by your favorite vegan-friendly doughnut shop and treat your co-workers to a baker’s dozen.

 15 Support vegan restaurant weeks

 January tends to be the month of restaurant weeks.
 If your city or town is participating, seek out vegan options at omnivore restaurants and let the general manager know how much you appreciate the plant-based dishes!
-Further, if you’re in the Las Vegas or Portland areas, check out Vegan Dining Month for delicious deals.
+Further, if you’re in the Las Vegas, Portland, or New York City areas, check out Vegan Dining Month for delicious deals.

 16 Keep your eye on VegNews.com